bobbielf2/bobbielf2.github.io/source/_posts/2020-12-27-everybody-said-that-2020-was-bad.markdown

 At the beginning of the COVID pandemic, my parents from China were very worried about my situation in the US.
 I assured them that I was fine and had things to be busy with; I remember I explicitly told my parents: "This pandemic will one day come to an end and become a past memory.
 I don't want to wake up that day just to realize that I have wasted my time in the entire year of 2020, doing nothing but doomscrolling through bad news all day long."
 I would like to thank my past self for delivering this powerful message and staying focused on the more important and meaningful things.

 To be fair though, I did take the COVID seriously from early on (maybe even a little paranoid).
 Back in January when everything was unclear about the disease, and when people in China were still planning to celebrate the Lunar New Year, I already bought my parents some masks and told them to stay away from crowds and wash hands.
-I recall that just a few days after I bought those masks for my parents, all the masks were sold out on Taobao or any other Chineses e-commerce platforms.
+I recall that just a few days after I bought those masks for my parents, all the masks were sold out on Taobao or any other Chinese e-commerce platforms.
 No joke, it was frightening.
 After the pandemic hit the US, "don't let my parents worry for me" had been one of my biggest motivations to stay healthy.
 I very much hope that the situation would end soon in 2021 that I can be meeting with my family and friends and traveling again.

 I have not updated my blog for a year now and I would like to get back to writing a little more often.
 I originally planned to start writing after the New Year.
 But the lockdown experience made it clear to me that many concepts (such as the "new year") are merely human constructs — they can be sometimes a mental obstruction when you want to start something new.
 So, to break the "wait after the new year" mantra, I decided to start writing before the new year, making this a part of 2020 as well.
 (I am sure my future self will thank me for this decision.)
 I hope that in 2021, I can become a better writer, which also means a better thinker.